Silvrash/bori/README.md

 **Solution**

-My solution was to save every child or parent with its hierarchy tree.
+My solution was to save every child with its hierarchy tree.
 For example, Considering a tree like this

 Let [] - represent a hierarchy tree for a node and ****(X) - represent hierarchy of X